br3ndonland/fastenv/docs/cloud-object-storage.md

     #### Download

+    The download method generates a presigned URL, uses it to download file contents, and either saves the contents to a file or returns the contents as a string.

     Downloads with `GET` can be authenticated by including AWS Signature Version 4 information either with [request headers](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-auth-using-authorization-header.html) or [query parameters](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-query-string-auth.html). fastenv uses query parameters to generate [presigned URLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-presigned-url.html).
 The advantage to presigned URLs with query parameters is that URLs can be used on their own.

-    The download method generates a presigned URL, uses it to download file contents, and either saves the contents to a file or returns the contents as a string.

     A related operation is [`head_object`](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html#S3.Client.head_object), which can be used to check if an object exists.
 The request is the same as a `GET`, except the [`HEAD` HTTP request method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/HEAD) is used. fastenv does not provide an implementation of `head_object` at this time, but it could be considered in the future.

     #### Upload

+    The upload method uploads source contents to an object storage bucket, selecting the appropriate upload strategy based on the cloud platform being used.
+Uploads can be done with either `POST` or `PUT`.

+    [Uploads with `PUT` can use presigned URLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/PresignedUrlUploadObject.html).
+Unlike downloads with `GET`, presigned `PUT` URL query parameters do not necessarily contain all the required information.
+Additional information may need to be supplied in request headers.
+In addition to supplying header keys and values with HTTP requests, header keys should be signed into the URL in the `X-Amz-SignedHeaders` query string parameter.
+These request headers can specify:

+    -   [Object encryption](https://docs.aws.amazon.com/AmazonS3/latest/userguide/serv-side-encryption.html).
+Encryption information can be specified with headers including `X-Amz-Server-Side-Encryption`.
+Note that, although similar headers like `X-Amz-Algorithm` are included as query string parameters in presigned URLs, `X-Amz-Server-Side-Encryption` is not.
+If `X-Amz-Server-Side-Encryption` is included in query string parameters, it may be silently ignored by the object storage platform.
+[AWS S3 now automatically encrypts all objects](https://docs.aws.amazon.com/AmazonS3/latest/userguide/default-encryption-faq.html) and [Cloudflare R2 does also](https://docs.aws.amazon.com/AmazonS3/latest/userguide/default-encryption-faq.html), but [Backblaze B2 will only automatically encrypt objects if the bucket has default encryption enabled](https://www.backblaze.com/docs/cloud-storage-server-side-encryption).
+    -   [Object metadata](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingMetadata.html).
+Headers like `Content-Disposition`, `Content-Length`, and `Content-Type` can be supplied in request headers.
+    -   [Object integrity checks](https://docs.aws.amazon.com/AmazonS3/latest/userguide/checking-object-integrity.html).
+The `Content-MD5` header, defined by [RFC 1864](https://www.rfc-editor.org/rfc/rfc1864), can supply a base64-encoded MD5 checksum.
+After the upload is completed, the object storage platform server will calculate a checksum for the object in the same manner.
+If the client and server checksums are the same, this means that all expected information was successfully sent to the server.
+If the checksums are different, this may mean that object information was lost in transit, and an error will be reported.
+Note that, although Backblaze B2 accepts and processes the `Content-MD5` header, it will report a SHA1 checksum to align with [uploads to the B2-native API](https://www.backblaze.com/docs/en/cloud-storage-file-information).

-    [Uploads with `POST`](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-UsingHTTPPOST.html) work differently than downloads with `GET`.
+    [Uploads with `POST`](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-UsingHTTPPOST.html) work differently than `GET` or `PUT` operations.
 A typical back-end engineer might ask, "Can't I just `POST` binary data to an API endpoint with a bearer token or something?"
 To which AWS might respond, "No, not really.
 Here's how you do it instead: pretend like you're submitting a web form."
 "What?"

     Anyway, here's how it works: